toaderandrei/TrackMe/README.md

 - For unit tests with coverage one must run the following:
   - *gradle createDebugCoverageReport*

-I must state that the latter for now only builds all the android tests not the unit tests from the tests package.
+I must state that the latter task it only builds all the android tests, and not the unit tests from the tests package.

 * The use case for the app is that when the app is started the user can start/pause/stop the recording.